fluttercommunity/flutter_webview_plugin/README.md

 # flutter_webview_plugin

-Plugin that allow Flutter to communicate with a native WebView.
+Plugin that allows Flutter to communicate with a native WebView.

 ***Warning:***
 The webview is not integrated in the widget tree, it is a native view on top of the flutter view.